Observational Evidence for Primordial Black Holes: A Positivist Perspective: Evidence from Dark Matter and Unified Model

-Given these uncertainties, PBHs or the relics of their evaporation could provide a significant fraction of the dark matter for the hundred decades of mass between $\sim 1\,$g (for PBHs formed around the GUT scale) and $10^{6}\,\Msun$.
-They may therefore provide all the dark matter even if $f( \MPBH ) \sim 10^{-2}$ for any particular mass, thereby obviating many of the constraints.
-However, one still needs $0.01 < f( \MPBH ) < 1$ somewhere in this broad mass range, so this is the region represented in our plot of the observational evidence.
+Given these uncertainties, PBHs or the relics of their evaporation could provide a significant fraction of the dark matter for the hundred decades of mass between $\sim 1\,$g (for PBHs formed around the grand unified theory scale) and $10^{6}\.\Msun$.
+They may therefore provide all the dark matter even if $\fPBH( M ) \sim 10^{-2}$ for any particular mass, thereby obviating many of the constraints.
 See Refs.~\cite{Carr:2016drx, Green:2016xgy, Kuhnel:2017pwq, Carr:2017jsz} for detailed analyses of extended PBH mass functions.
+In Section C below, we will place emphasis on a particular scenario in which most of the dark matter is in PBHs of around $1\.\Msun$ formed at the QCD epoch.
+While this is our preferred scenario, it should be stressed that other PBH advocates favour a scenario in which most of the dark matter comprises PBHs in the planetary mass range and there are certainly formation mechanisms which would allow this.
+Indeed, it has been argued that the PBH mass function could have its main peak in the planetary mass range and a second peak in the LIGO mass range (\eg~Ref.~\cite{2022arXiv220905959F}).
+This requires even more fine-tuning than usual (since there are two peaks) but is not excluded.
+Other alternatives have been proposed by Boehm {\it et al.}~\cite{Boehm:2020jwd}, who advocate dark matter in $30\,\text{--}\,100\.\Msun$ PBHs since they might escape microlensing and CMB constraints, and Coriano \& Frampton~\cite{Coriano:2020uny}, who advocate $10^{2}\,\text{--}\,10^{5}\.\Msun$ PBHs.
+Our reason for underemphasising these alternative scenarios in this review is that there is currently no positive evidence for them.